Honor Kobe Bryant's legacy through the charities he supported - Local News 8

 “He’s leaving a legacy, and he’s teaching people how to be more than just an athlete,” former teammate Metta World Peace told CNN in an interview shortly after the announcement of Bryant’s death in a helicopter crash.

+The Team Mamba family has set up the MambaOnThree Fund 100% of donations to this fund will go to support the families of the seven other victims of the January 26 crash.

-Here are some ways you can honor Kobe Bryant’s legacy through the charities he supported:
+Here are some other ways you can honor Kobe Bryant’s legacy through the charities he supported:

 Kobe and Vanessa Bryant Family Foundation